Visit

 In this two-year surgical technologist degree program, learn the surgical preparation and assisting techniques and safety protocols required to become a surgical tech.
 Gain hands-on skills both in a lab setting and during internships working with actual patients.
 Get practice in applying critical thinking skills, providing patient care and multi-tasking in a fast-paced work environment.

-If you’d like to work in the medical field by applying acute attention to detail in a high-pressure, fast-paced environment, the associate degree in surgical technology program at Aims might be for you.
+If you’d like to work in the medical field by applying acute attention to detail in a high-pressure, fast-paced environment, consider earning an associate degree in surgical technology at Aims.

 Turn Your Passion for Helping People Into a Fulfilling Career as a Surgical Technologist